syncfusion-content/blazor-docs/blazor/diagram/connectors/interactions.md

 ## How to route the connectors

-The connectors can be overlapped with any neighboring nodes when the node is positioned in contact with the connection.
-This will make less clarity about the connector path flow.
-This can be avoided using Routing process.
+The connectors may overlap with adjacent nodes when a node is positioned in such a way that it encounters the connector.
+This overlap can reduce the clarity of the connector's path.
+To prevent this, the Routing process can be utilized.

-The routing is the process of updating the connector’s geometry to prevent it from overlapping with any nearby nodes that may be in their path.
-This behavior can be enabled by adding `DiagramConstraints.Routing` enum value to the [Constraints](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SfDiagramComponent.html#Syncfusion_Blazor_Diagram_SfDiagramComponent_Constraints) property of diagram.
+Routing is the process of adjusting the geometry of connectors to prevent them from overlapping with any nearby nodes in their path.
+This feature can be activated by adding [Routing](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.DiagramConstraints.html#Syncfusion_Blazor_Diagram_DiagramConstraints_Routing) enum value to the [Constraints](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SfDiagramComponent.html#Syncfusion_Blazor_Diagram_SfDiagramComponent_Constraints) property of diagram.

 ```cshtml
 @using Syncfusion.Blazor.Diagram